 It’s unlike you’ll wash up outside other than a few items which can be hand washed in the sink.
 So it’s probably worth upgrading your dishwasher inside and carrying dirty plates etc. into the house.

 If you have a grill with multiple cooking areas, keep a section cooler.
 This allows you to keep cooked food hot until someone wants to eat it.
-Some grills will have a top-rack which sits above the cooking area yet is warm enough to keep food hot.
+Some grills will have a top-rack that sits above the cooking area yet is warm enough to keep food hot.
 There’s no need to have an oven or microwave.

 Pizza ovens are fantastic if you plan to use them regularly.
 However, they are a hassle to build, use and maintain.
 So if you want to cook pizza, buy an external pizza oven as they’re easier to use and maintain.